hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 The SDK is exposed as a function in a global variable named `HiPay`.

-If you use only Hosted Fields via custom fields configuration, you can skip this step.
+If you only use Hosted Fields via custom fields configuration, you can skip this step.
-Else, you may manually include the [base stylesheet](#hipay-enterprise-javascript-sdk-reference-base-stylesheet) to increase loading performance.
+Otherwise, you can manually include the [base stylesheet](#hipay-enterprise-javascript-sdk-reference-base-stylesheet) to increase loading performance.
 It will be included automatically if you skip this step.

 ```html
 <link href="https://libs.hipay.com/css/base-stylesheet.css" rel="stylesheet" />